Exclusive: Horizon Pharma explores potential stake sale - sources

 In 2015, Horizon raised $1.75 billion through four debt and equity offerings.
 As a result, it lowered the annual cash interest rate on its debt from 7.7 percent to 4.7 percent.

-Horizon last year launched and then abandoned a hostile bid to acquire peer Depomed Inc (DEPO.O), after a California court ruled that there was a risk that the overture was based on improper use of confidential information.
+Horizon last year launched and then abandoned a hostile bid to acquire peer Depomed Inc (DEPO.O), after a California court ruled that the overture was based on improper use of confidential information.

-(Reporting by Greg Roumeliotis and Carl O'Donnell in New York; Editing by Richard Chang and Stephen Coates)
+(Reporting by Greg Roumeliotis and Carl O'Donnell in New York; Editing by Richard Chang)

-SEOUL South Korea's SK Hynix Inc said on Friday it will submit a final bid for Toshiba Corp's memory chip business as part of a consortium.

-MELBOURNE U.S. buyout firm TPG Capital Management on Friday said it would make a commitment to editorial independence if it succeeds in its A$2.76 billion ($2.05 billion) offer for Australia's oldest newspaper publisher, Fairfax Media Ltd .